Secret Service investigating crash on Interstate 66 in Arlington, Virginia

-The Secret Service is investigating a head-on crash that shut down a section of Interstate 66 in northern Virginia on Sunday morning, according to NBC Washington.
+One of the vehicles involved in a crash that shut down a section of Interstate 66 in northern Virginia on Sunday morning had fled after a Secret Service officer tried to initiate a traffic stop in Washington, D.C.

+The driver of the suspect vehicle fled the scene and remains at large.

+“Today at 4:35 am, a Secret Service Uniformed Division Officer observed a vehicle traveling in the wrong direction on I Street NW, Washington, DC,” the Secret Service said in a statement tweeted by NBC Washington reporter/anchor Adam Tuss.
+“The Uniformed Division Officer attempted to initiate a traffic stop of the suspect vehicle; however, the vehicle failed to yield and exited onto I-66 traveling westbound in the eastbound lanes.

+“A short time later, the suspect vehicle impacted another vehicle traveling eastbound on I-66.
+The driver of the suspect vehicle fled on foot and remains at large.
+A passenger in the suspect vehicle sustained non-life threatening injuries, was taken into custody, and transported to the hospital.
+The driver of the impacted vehicle sustained non-life threatening injuries and was transported to a local hospital.

+“Secret Service personnel supported the Arlington County Police Department and the Virginia State Police with securing the crash scene.
+I-66 eastbound was closed for a period of time and all road closures have been lifted.
+This incident resulted in no impact to White House security operations or any Secret Service protectee.
+The Arlington County Police Department is the lead investigative agency for this incident and the Secret Service will continue to support the investigation.”

-One of the drivers involved in the crash was a White House military pass holder, Fox 5 reported, and a manhunt was initiated after a person fled the scene.
+Fox 5 had reported that one of the drivers involved in the crash was a White House military pass holder, and that a manhunt was initiated after a person fled the scene.

 The crash occurred around 4:50 a.m. at Lee Highway in the eastbound lanes outside the Rosslyn Tunnel in Arlington, NBC Washington reported.